PrathamX595/movieListBot/README.md

-Just a bot to recommend movies :)
+Just a bot to list movies for you and your friends:)